awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 Download an Object
 ==================

+Build a :aws-java-class:`GetObjectRequest <services/sqs/model/GetObjectRequest>`,
-Build a :classname:`GetObjectRequest`, supplying a bucket name and key name.
+supplying a bucket name and key name.
 Use the |s3client|'s :methodname:`getObject` method, passing it the :classname:`GetObjectRequest` object and a :classname:`StreamingResponseHandler` object.
 The :classname:`StreamingResponseHandler` creates a response handler that will write